 Becoming a landlord has always been a popular way to generate passive income in NYC.
-During the pandemic, we saw many homeowners leave the city and rent out their homes, thus opening their eyes to just how profitable it can be.
+During the pandemic, many homeowners leave the city and rent out their homes, thus opening their eyes to how profitable it can be.
 But being a landlord isn’t all sunshine and roses; It takes a lot more responsibility than just being a regular homeowner.
 Even if you’ve managed well enough by looking after your own home, doing the same for tenants is significantly different.

 For anyone new to being a landlord, you’ll want to write out a checklist of things to get sorted first.
 Today’s article will do just that, providing eight tips for beginner landlords in NYC.
 The more thorough you are with these, the easier it’ll be to become a landlord.